 Guarantor hereby waives notice of acceptance of this Guaranty, diligence, presentment and demand concerning any liabilities of Guarantor (except as expressly set forth in Section 1 hereof), and any right to require that any action or proceeding be brought against Obligor or any other person or entity.

-This Guaranty shall be performed, governed, interpreted and construed in accordance with the laws of the State of Illinois, without regard to principles of conflicts of law that would apply the laws of another jurisdiction.
-The Guarantor and Counterparty hereby irrevocably consent and submit to the exclusive jurisdiction of the state and federal courts located in the State of Illinois, Cook County with respect to any and all claims, controversies, suits or proceedings arising in connection with this Guaranty, and agree that the same shall be brought only in such courts and nowhere else.
+This Guaranty shall be performed, governed, interpreted and construed in accordance with the laws of the State of Texas, without regard to principles of conflicts of law that would apply the laws of another jurisdiction.
+The Guarantor and Counterparty hereby irrevocably consent and submit to the exclusive jurisdiction of the state and federal courts located in the State of Texas, with respect to any and all claims, controversies, suits or proceedings arising in connection with this Guaranty, and agree that the same shall be brought only in such courts and nowhere else.
 Guarantor and Counterparty hereby waive all rights to a jury trial.

 Notices.
 Any payment demand, notice, request, instruction, correspondence or other document to be given hereunder by any party to another (herein collectively called “Notice”) shall be effective upon receipt and delivered in writing personally or mailed by certified mail, postage prepaid and return receipt requested, as follows:

-To Counterparty:
+To Counterparty: Northern Natural Gas Company

-Attn:________________________
+1400 Smith Street, Room 1309

+Houston, TX 77002

+Attn:_Ted Chavez_______________________

 To Guarantor: Peoples Energy Corporation